Law School Application Timeline For Non-College Students

 2 Months before the LSAT

-Register for the LSAT.
-Registration deadlines usually fall one month prior to the test, but you may check the LSAC website for specific deadlines.
+Registration deadlines usually fall one and a half months prior to the test, but you may check the LSAT website for specific deadlines.

 Take the LSAT